ISC Stork with Kea and BIND 9 Workshop

 - Adjust the

-block in the Kea server configuration to use a PostgreSQL-type database:
+lease-databaseblock in the Kea server configuration to use a PostgreSQL-type database:

 - Make sure each subnet definition in the Kea configuration file has an subnet-id number set!
 Without an ID number being set, Kea will auto-generate numeric IDs which might create collisions in case the subnet configuration will change later